Elementary-my-dear-Watson/weather-app/README.md

 - Jacob Watson - API intergration, debugging, peer support.
 - Nick S. (BootCamp tutor) - Debugging.
 - David Park (BootCamp tutor) - Debugging.
+If you'd like to contribute to this project, please fork the repository and submit a pull request.
+For any major changes, please open an issue first to discuss what you'd like to change.

 ## Contact Information
 - GitHub: [Elementary-my-dear-Watson](https://github.com/Elementary-my-dear-Watson)